stanton26/AppDefense/labs/horizon-lab.md

 3. **Proceed on the security warnings**
 4. click **VMware Horizon HTML Access** on the right site.
 5. sign in with Username: **Workshop100** **Workshop200** and Password: **VMware1!**

+Congratulations you succesfull access your desktop from external!!!!!!!